quipucords/qpc-tools/docs/man.rst

 Server Installation
 ^^^^^^^^^^^^^^^^^^^
 The ``qpc-tools server install`` command with no options performs a basic installation with the preset defaults.
-However, it is recommended the ``qpc-tools server install`` command with options to change default username and passwords.
+However, it is recommended to run the ``qpc-tools server install`` command with options to change default username and passwords.
 The most common scenarios where you might use options to change the basic installation process are explained in the `Installing the server offline`_ and  `Installing a specific version of the server`_ sections.

-Note that in log information for the ``qpc-tools server install`` command, references to ``quipucords server`` are relevant to the Quipucords server, and references to ``qpc CLI`` are relevant to the Quipucords command line interface client.
+Note that in the log information for the ``qpc-tools server install`` command, references to ``quipucords server`` are relevant to the Quipucords server, and references to ``QPC CLI`` are relevant to the Quipucords command line interface client.

 **qpc-tools server install** [**-h**]
                          [**--offline**]